flanceal/e-commerce-store/README.md

 ## Deployment

 I've successfully deployed this project using Gunicorn and Nginx on an Ubuntu server.
-The website domain is [fartanovprojects.space](http://fartanovprojects.space).
 If you want to deploy the project, especially on Ubuntu, you can rely on my deploying configurations described in the `gunicorn_conf.md` and `nginx_conf.md` files.

 ## Usage